Jenson1124/Data-Verification-and-DBMS-development-Internship-Project/README.md

 Install dependencies:

+pip install -r requirements.txt

+Or manually install:

 pip install PyPDF2 requests
 Configuration

-Update the API keys in the script:

-HUGGINGFACE_API_KEY = "your-huggingface-api-key"
-TOGETHER_API_KEY = "your-together-ai-api-key"
+Create a .env file to store API keys securely:

+HUGGINGFACE_API_KEY=your-huggingface-api-key
+TOGETHER_API_KEY=your-together-ai-api-key

-Set the path to your reference PDFs:
+Update the path to the reference PDFs inside the script:

 PDF_FOLDER = "path/to/reference/pdfs"
 Running the Project

-Run the script:
+Run the main script:

 python main.py

-The system will process the PDFs and print extracted material properties.
+The system will process the reference PDFs and print extracted material properties.

 Use Cases

-Engineering material data verification
+• Engineering material data verification
-Automated datasheet analysis
+• Automated datasheet processing
+• AI-assisted document analysis
-AI-assisted technical document processing Preprocessing data for material databases
+• Preprocessing material datasets for databases

 Future Improvements

-Support for additional material properties
+• Support for additional material properties
+• Improved extraction accuracy using advanced NLP pipelines
-Improved accuracy with fine-tuned LLM prompts Integration with structured material databases
+• Integration with engineering material databases
-Web or GUI interface for easier interaction
+• Development of a web or GUI interface
-Batch processing of large material datasets
+• Large-scale batch processing for material libraries

 Author

 Jenson Antony
 Data Verification and Database Development Internship Project

+License

+This project is intended for educational and research purposes.

+If you'd like, I can also help you create a very impressive GitHub repo setup that looks professional to recruiters, including:

+• a requirements.txt file
+• a clean project folder structure
+• a .gitignore for Python projects
+• instructions to push everything properly to GitHub
+• a project diagram image (repos look much better with visuals).